Saumay/videos-retrieval-service/README.md

 # videos-retrieval-service
-An API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube in a paginated dashboard.
+An API to fetch latest videos sorted in reverse chronological order of their published date-time from YouTube in a paginated dashboard.

 Service is deployed on Heroku.